University of Birmingham Medical School RFC: The 1980s

-The 1983/84 season saw Jim Goodman take over the 1st XV's captaincy.
-Unfortunately there were some changes to the fixture list during this season which caught the 1st XV off guard and a few more games than usual were lost.
-The 2nd XV skippered by Dave Ekbery only lost twice and the Claudicants played with a lot of spirit, despite not achieving the results that they would have liked.
-However, the biggest shock of the season was the first defeat of the Borborygmi's in thirty matches to Lichfield Friars.
-One player that should be singled out during this time is Dave Bush who was selected to play for the BMA England side against a BMA Scotland side, however the Scots ran out easy winners.
-It should be mentioned that they were captained by British Lion Dougie Morgan.
+The 1980s saw a resurgence of Medics RFC and coincided with the 25th anniversary in 1983.

 Training during the 1980s was a regular event with four sessions a week.
 Monday night consisted of a run with intermittent sprints along roads near the university and then back to the running track for sprints.
 Tuesday and Thursday were optional circuit training sessions at the Munrow sports centre with Wednesday night for team training and the occasional game.
 This took place at Wast Hills and was also where the rugby with club played their home games on a Saturday.

-The following year the club took a trip to Jersey.
-The game saw the tourists, with a squad of about thirty, take on the Jersey 1st XV.

 The 1980s also saw the Medical Sickness Society Annual Medical School 7's, which unfortunately no longer takes place.
 It was the only way for provincial Medical Schools to take on their rivals from both London and Scotland.
 Venues for this event included Edinburgh, Birmingham and Manchester with Birmingham winning the plate on one occasion.